utshomax/postman-docs/src/pages/docs/collections/running-collections/working-with-data-files.md

 Before exporting your file, take into account the following considerations.

-* CSV values with preceding zeroes (for example, `000000345`) are not correctly parsed by Postman unless wrapped in double quotation marks (for example, `"000000345"`).
+* Preceding zeroes (for example, `000000345`) are stripped by Postman unless wrapped in double quotation marks (for example, `"000000345"`).
 Also, common spreadsheet programs (Microsoft Excel and Google Sheets) do not wrap values in quotes unless the value contains a comma or a double quotation mark.

 * To treat numbers with leading zeroes as strings in Postman, reopen your exported CSV file in a text editor (or create a script) to wrap the number in double quotes.

 * You do not need to add double quotes to simple integers.
-You do, however, need to format large numbers as text in your spreadsheet program, so they are not truncated during export.
+You do, however, need to format numbers larger than 15 digits as text in your spreadsheet program, so they are not truncated during export.

 ## Running collections with data files